groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/adjust/excel.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Deep dive into adding Watermark"
+  title: "Deep dive into EXCEL Watermark adjustment"
-  description: "API to render, display, convert documents, slides, diagrams, and many other document types in .NET applications"
+  description: "Our API empowers Java applications to add, edit, remove, and search for watermarks across popular document formats."
   image: "/img/watermark/features_edit.webp" # 500x500 px
-  image_description: "Add Watermark"
+  image_description: "Adjust Watermark"
   features:
     # feature loop
-    - title: "Watermark your documents easily."
+    - title: "Effortlessly Watermark Your Documents"
-      content: "GroupDocs.Watermark makes it easy for Java developers to add various types of watermarks in popular business documents and files."
+      content: "GroupDocs.Watermark simplifies watermarking for Java developers.
+Add diverse watermarks to various business documents and files.
+Not only can you apply watermarks, but you can also update or remove existing ones."

     # feature loop
-    - title: "Customize watermarks for your goals."
+    - title: "Customize Watermarks to Your Needs"
-      content: "Our solution supports many watermark features.
-You can easily adjust size, rotation, color, font, font styles and other options to make watermark looks perfect."
+      content: "Our API provides extensive customization options.
+Easily adjust size, rotation, color, font, styles, and more to achieve the perfect watermark."

     # feature loop
-    - title: "Use native document objects"
+    - title: "Use EXCEL Native Document Features"
-      content: "Accordingly do particular document format it is possible to use native document features.
-Native PDF annotations or MS Word page watermark may be used for watermarking."
+      content: "Depending on the specific document format, you can utilize native functionalities.
+These might include document page background, annotations, headers, or other objects as watermark containers."

   code_samples:
     # code sample loop